autekroy/Tidy-Data-Set-of-Human-Activity-Recognition/README.md

 ===========================================
 ### Background and Source
-This is the course project of [Getting and Cleaning Data](https://www.coursera.org/course/getdata).
-(Provided from John Hopkins University in Coursera) I use the [Human Activity Recognition Using Smartphones Data Set] (http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones) to create a tidy data set for future analysis.
+This is my course project of [Getting and Cleaning Data](https://www.coursera.org/course/getdata).
+(Provided from John Hopkins University in Coursera) I use the [Human Activity Recognition Using Smartphones Data Set] (http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones) to create a tidy data set for future analysis and for everyone!

 This data set captures 3-axial linear acceleration and 3-axial angular velocity at 50 Hz with labeled with human activities, which are WALKING, WALKING UPSTAIRS, WALKING DOWNSTAIRS, SITTING, STANDING and LAYING.